ubaleht/Komi/README.md

-# Open speech corpus of the Komi-Zyryan language
+# Open speech corpus of the Komi language
-Open speech corpus of the Komi-Zyryan language.
+Open speech corpus of the Komi language.
 All data in this repository are licensed under the CC BY 4.0.
 Audio and video material was collected in the Omsk Oblast in 2022.
 Audio and video material was collected in the following villages: Zolotaya Niva, Nikolayevka, Kiber-spassk, Kirsanovo, Spasskoe.

 - Zolotaya Niva - Okoneshnikovsky District, Omsk Oblast
 - Nikolayevka  - Okoneshnikovsky District, Omsk Oblast